 Concurrent training is the act of programming multiple energy systems in a training session to maximize all aspects of physical performance.

-A well rounded FBB program will include some aerobic training.
+A well-rounded workout will include some aerobic training.
 This will help your clients recover and build their capacity over time.
 Learn more about programming aerobic training here.

 Day 1A) Seated Box Jump, 3 reps x 4 sets; rest as needed